How Does an EDI VAN Work? Mailboxes, AS2, and Trading Partner Pricing

 EDI VAN costs typically range from a few hundred to several thousand dollars monthly.
 Pricing depends on the model used: per-document ($0.05–$0.50 each), per-trading-partner ($25–$200 monthly per partner), character-based ($100–$2,000 monthly), or flat-rate bundles ($500–$2,500 monthly).

-What's the difference between AS2 and FTP?
+What is the difference between AS2 and FTP for EDI?

-Why do VANs charge per trading partner?
+Why do EDI VANs charge per trading partner?

 Per-trading-partner pricing historically reflected the setup, maintenance, and routing complexity for each connection.
 However, modern VAN architectures have reduced this complexity, leading many providers to offer flat-rate or unlimited-partner pricing tiers instead.